SALMON BYCATCH

 The Bering Sea pollock trawl fishery is the largest fishery in the United States.
 The pollock trawl uses nets pulled by trawlers to catch pollock, a kind of cod fish.
 On average each year, 252,000 chum salmon are caught as bycatch in the Bering Sea commercial pollock trawl.
 Many of those Chum were bound for rivers in the Norton Sound and YK area rivers.
 Currently, Bering Sea pollock trawlers have no maximum number of Chum Salmon that can be caught as bycatch.

-Right now, the North Pacific Fishery Management Council is taking public comments on this issue – and you can share your thoughts and concerns with the Council by either providing written comments or sharing oral testimony on the phone or in person during the meeting.
+Right now, the National Marine Fisheries Service (NMFS) and North Pacific Fishery Management Council (NPFMC) are taking public comments on this issue – and you can share your thoughts and concerns with them by providing written comments and/or sharing oral testimony.

 Reach out to the Kawerak Social Science Program with further questions: socsci@kawerak.org.